 DSC08481

-Lastly, when it comes to tying knots, your best bet might be a quick knot tool just type ‘quick knot tool’ into your search engine and check out what comes up.
+Lastly, when it comes to tying knots, your best bet might be a quick knot tool just type "quick knot tool" into a search engine and check out what comes up.
 It can make it much easier to tie knots with your sound hand and prosthesis.

 IMG_9941